 - Schedule user activity report

-Export Office 365 user’s activity history for the past 90 days:
+1. Export M365 user’s activity history for the past 90 days

-Since Search-UnifiedAuditLog has past 90 days data, we can get a maximum of the last 90 days user’s activity using our script.
-To export Office 365 user activity for the past 90 days, run the script as mentioned below.
+To export user activity for the past 180 days, run the script as mentioned below.

 1 |

-Note: If a user assigned with Office 365 E5 or Microsoft 365 E5 or Microsoft 365 Compliance or E5 Discovery and Audit add-on license, then you can generate audit log for more than 90 days.
-In that case, you can use –StartDate and –EndDate params to specify time range.
+Note: If a user is assigned with Audit add-on license, you can generate audit logs for more than 180 days.
+In such cases, you can modify the script to adjust the time period validation accordingly.

 You can generate an activity report for a custom period by mentioning –StartDate and –EndDate params.